 Take a look at five of the biggest benefits of live shopping for your business:

 There’s simply too much content out there.
-Your prospective customers are most likely getting bombarded with new brands, ads, and promotional emails all the time.
+Your potential customers are most likely getting bombarded with new brands, ads, and promotional emails all the time.

-With dwindling attention spans and a higher demand for personalised experiences, how can brands keep their audience engaged?
+With dwindling attention spans and a higher demand for personalized experiences, how can brands keep their audience engaged?

 The increasing popularity of live shopping proves that if nothing else, consumers are hungry for new experiences.

 Besides, video content has higher engagement rates than most forms of content.
-Figure this — people are twice as likely to share video content with their friends than any other type of content.
+Figure this — 92% of mobile video consumers share video content with their friends than any other type of content.
 Moreover, live shopping enables your viewers to chat with you in real-time.